 Salesperson and Storyteller

 As a key member of the executive team, the Chief People Officer will have a comprehensive understanding of your company’s organizational goals.
-This perspective ensures that talent acquisition and talent management priorities are designed and executed in a strategically consistent way that works within the framework of today’s constantly evolving landscape.
+This perspective ensures that talent acquisition and human capital management priorities are designed and executed in a strategically consistent way that works within the framework of today’s constantly evolving landscape.
 A skilled CPO creates scalable and repeatable processes at every step of the employee life cycle, from recruitment to exit.
-They recognize the strategic importance of an inclusive culture.
+They recognize the strategic importance of an inclusive culture in retaining talent.
 They measure success with data and analytics, and they make decisions with business outcomes in mind.
 A great CPO will push back on existing ways of doing things and recommend new and creative approaches – all in the service of attracting, retaining and fully leveraging the talent that you need to execute on your growth agenda.